-The operational capacity of the Soliense LIFT-REM fluorometer bound the upper limit of the measurable light range.
+The operational capacity of the Soliense LIFT-REM fluorometer bounded the upper limit of the measurable equivalent light range.
 In an analysis comprising 425 runs, the set flash spacing was compared to the actual spacing recorded between flashes down to the millisecond.
 In runs with the flash spacing set to 0.5, 0.25, or 0.1 seconds, the average measured flash spacings were 1.06, 1.00, and 1.00, respectively (see Appendix Table 1).
 Thus, a 1-second interval was the lowest reliable flash spacing, corresponding to maximum effective light levels of 0.534 to 0.898 µmol photons m-2s-1, depending on the effective absorption cross-section of photosystem II (σPSII) of each culture (Table 2).

 Consistent Responses to Measurement Conditions

 Across all study strains, the observed ChlF oscillations indicate less efficient photosynthetic energy conversion under higher temperatures and lower light levels.
-The wavelet power at a period of four declines with decreasing light and increasing temperatures, illustrating that the periodic oscillations in ChlF are weaker under these conditions (Figure 9).
+The wavelet power at a period of four declines with decreasing light and with increasing temperatures, illustrating that the periodic oscillations in ChlF are weaker under these conditions (Figure 9).
 Further, the decrease in the consecutive flashes before the ChlF oscillations damp out suggests that cultures are maintaining synchronicity in their S-State cycling for shorter durations (Figure 14, 16) [31].
-The desynchronization of S-State cycling between the PSII in a population indicates that a sufficient number of charge recombinations have taken place to create a PSII population with a random distribution of S-States.
+The desynchronization of S-State cycling between the PSII in a population indicates that a sufficient number of charge recombinations have taken place to create a PSII population with a randomized distribution of S-States.
 Thus, if this desynchronization occurs after fewer consecutive flashes, it signifies an increased proportion of PSIIs undergoing charge recombinations after each flash.
 By inference, PSII populations with increased incidence of energetically wasteful charge recombinations, such as those under high temperatures and low light levels, are less efficient in their photosynthetic energy conversion [23].

 These results are consistent with previous literature evaluating the response of recombination reactions to light conditions.
 As light levels decline, there are longer intervals between successive PSII excitations, pushing fewer electrons through the electron transport chain [30].
 Consequently, the probability of energetically wasteful charge recombinations is higher, corresponding to weaker maintenance of S-State cycling [30,31].
 Similarly, these findings are consistent with known relationships between charge recombination and temperature, as recombination reactions typically decrease with temperature due to the thermal sensitivity of the associated enzymes [50].
 However, these results are in direct contrast with previous literature regarding the temperature dependence of S-State transitions.
 In 2022, Han et al. compared the miss probability of S-State transitions at -10, 1, 10, and 20 °C. Applying a variable series of flashes to isolated PSII in temperature-controlled ethanol baths, they demonstrated that the average miss probability of S-State transitions was highest at -10 °C and lowest at 10 °C [66].
 Therefore, we would expect to have seen more sustained S-State transitions at moderate temperatures.